 Keiko Yasukawa is a lecturer in the School of Education at UTS.
-She is currently the School's Teaching and Learning Coordinator.

 She has been working at UTS since 1993 in various roles including as Education Developer in the Engineering, and teaching and coordinating adult education programs in Education.